Feline Practice

 • Understand the legislation and regulations relating to infectious diseases

-• Design and implement vaccination and preventative parasitic programmes
+• Design and implement vaccination and preventative parasitic programs

 • Approach the pathophysiology, diagnosis and, where appropriate, treatment of common viral diseases including FeLV, FIV and FIP